Right to sit: New South Wales

 New South Wales passed a right to sit law in the 1890s.

+As of 2008, the right to sit law in New South Wales stated that "When requested by employees and where practicable, suitable seats shall be provided by the employer for employees."

 Queensland

 Queensland passed a right to sit law in the 1890s.

 South Australia

 In 1896, South Australian MP King O'Malley unsuccessfully introduced the "Seating in Shops Bill" requiring seats to be provided for shop assistants.

 Victoria

-The state of Victoria had a right to sit law in 1956.
+The state of Victoria had a right to sit law in 1956, for those working in clothing manufacturing.
 The law stated that "[w]hen requested by employees, and where practicable, suitable seats shall be provided by the employer for female employees in positions handy to their work."

 Western Australia

 Western Australia passed a right to sit law on December 16, 1899.

+Austria

+Austria's General Employee Protection Ordinance includes a right to sit provision.
+Enacted in 1995, the law states that "For work that is permanent or [where] temporary sitting can be performed, work seats must be made available to employees at the workplace.
+If, for operational reasons, work seats cannot be set up or used directly at the workplace, even though the work processes and procedures permit temporary sitting, seats must be provided near the workstations."

 Belarus

 The Byelorussian Soviet Socialist Republic ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 26 Feb 1968.

 Belgium

 Belgium ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 17 May 1978.

+Belize

+Belize's Shops Act, Chapter 287, states that women workers have a right to suitable seating.
+The law states that "The occupier of every shop in which female shop assistants are employed shall at all times provide and keep...chairs or other suitable accommodation behind the counter or in such other position as may be suitable for the purpose for the sole use of such female shop assistants in the proportion of not less than one chair or other seating accommodation to every three females employed and shall permit them to make use of such chairs or other seating accommodation when they are not necessarily engaged in the work or duty for which they are employed..."

 Bolivia

 Bolivia ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 31 January 1977.